rico-et22/elektronik-timetable/README.md

 - Data scraping & parsing via [@wulkanowy/timetable-parser-js](https://github.com/wulkanowy/timetable-parser-js)
 - Technologies: React, Next.js, TypeScript, Tailwind CSS

-# Preparing the timetable to use with the app
+# Getting started & preparing the timetable to use with the app

+## Environment variables
+After cloning the repo, define the environment variables (.env), depending on the method below that you're going to use:

+`NEXT_PUBLIC_TIMETABLE_BASE_URL` - timetable base URL: all methods

 👉 A timetable base URL is a one that points to a folder in the server containing the timetable list - a "lista.html" file.

+`NEXT_PUBLIC_PROXY_URL` - CORS Anywhere proxy URL - method 2 only

+## Method 1 - original website
+In this method we're going to use the original timetable hosted on your school's website.

+Simply define the `NEXT_PUBLIC_TIMETABLE_BASE_URL` env variable with the timetable base URL, such as `https://elektronik.rzeszow.pl/plan-lekcji-2`.

+In some cases, the timetable may not fetch to this app due to CORS issues.
+This happens for Zespół Szkół Elektronicznych's timetable servers.
+Use method 2 then.

 ## Method 2 - original website and CORS Anywhere proxy
-In this method we're going to use the original timetable hosted on your school's website.

-To get it working, you need to deploy a CORS Anywhere instance as timetable fetching won't work without it due to CORS issues.
-Optivum's CORS Policy can't be altered, but don't worry, there are no sensitive data passing through, it's just a timetable 😅.
-However if security is your #1 priority use method 2.
+It's the same as method 1, but we're adding a CORS Anywhere proxy server to clear all CORS-related issues while fetching the timetable from the school servers.
+Don't worry, there are no sensitive data passing through, it's just a timetable 😅.
+However if security is your #1 priority use method 3.

+As in method 1 - define the `NEXT_PUBLIC_TIMETABLE_BASE_URL` env variable with the timetable base URL, such as `https://elektronik.rzeszow.pl/plan-lekcji-2`.

+Then deploy a CORS Anywhere instance.

 Before deploying your instance, set `requireHeader` in its config file to `[]`.